WenkeHuang/WenkeHuang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m  a master student at Wuhan University.
+- 🌱 I’m  a PhD student at Wuhan University.
 I major in artificial intelligence.

 ## ⚡ Label: